-78The survey did not specify the titles of readings that the interviewees mentioned.
+&lt;sup>77 The survey did not specify the titles of readings that the interviewees mentioned.

-79See 'Sommer 1959'; CVJM-Reisedienst, 'Sommer 1960', 'Die Welt entdecken ...', 1961.
-CVJM brochures for the period from 1962 onwards have proved difficult to access.
-80Huener, op. cit., 514.
+&lt;sup>78 See: 'Sommer 1959'; CVJM-Reisedienst, 'Sommer 1960', 'Die Welt entdecken...', 1961.
+CVJM brochures for the period from 1962 onwards have proven difficult to access.

+&lt;sup>79 Huener, op. cit., 514.

-81ibid., 516, 527.
+ibid, 516, 527.

-82See, for instance, AAJB, SJD BV 20 0048: 'Literatur zum Thema Israel', which included preparatory reading that the Falcons suggested for the West German participants in a IUSY camp in Israel, 1965.
+&lt;sup>81 See, for instance, AAJB, SJD BV 20 0048: 'Literatur zum Thema Israel', which included preparatory reading that the Falcons suggested for the West German participants in a IUSY camp in Israel, 1965.

-83J.
-Parkes, An Enemy of the People: Antisemitism (Harmondsworth, 1945).
+J. Parkes, An Enemy of the People: Antisemitism (Harmondsworth, 1945).

-contemporary issues, such as trade-union activity in Israel and the various forms of settlement in Israel, such as the kibbutzim.84
+as trade-union activity in Israel and the various forms of settlement in Israel, like the kibbutzim.83

 Despite the varying significance that organisers attached to the history of the Holocaust, participants were mostly indifferent towards it.
 At least the visitors that the 'Youth Travel to Israel' survey interviewed did not display any significant improvement in their knowledge of anti-Semitism in Nazi Germany during and because of their visit to Israel.
-Although this self-selecting group was less anti-Semitic than most West Germans, these visitors largely skipped any further reflection on the history of the Holocaust, namely why and how the Holocaust transpired.85 The travel reports used by the survey demonstrate the similarly de-historicised approach of West German visitors to Israel.
-These documents captured not only the aims of the organisers, but also the dominant assumptions of the individuals involved: organisers and visitors used a language teeming with anthropomorphic metaphors and ahistorical categories to describe the Holocaust in their reports.86 Simultaneously, these documents made no reference to the social and political conditions that led to the Holocaust.
-Crucially, one of the documents depicted the deeds of the Nazis as a 'reflection of bedevilment'.87 According to the 'Youth Travel to Israel' survey, such language was in line with the dominant approach to history as taught to young West Germans at school at the time.88 Moreover, this de-historicised approach of West German visitors to the Holocaust resembled tendencies that were visible in West German youth magazines during the 1960s.
-It is unclear, though, whether these visitors to Israel were influenced by those outlets, as they did not cite them in the available travel reports and autobiographies.
+Although this selfselecting group was less anti-Semitic than most West Germans, these visitors largely skipped any further reflection on the history of the Holocaust, namely why and how the Holocaust transpired.
+The travel reports used by the survey demonstrate the similarly dehistoricised approach of West German visitors to Israel.
+These documents captured not only the aims of the organisers, but also the dominant assumptions of the individuals involved: organisers and visitors used a language teeming with anthropomorphic metaphors and ahistorical categories to describe the Holocaust in their reports.
+85 Simultaneously, these documents made no reference to the social and political conditions that led to the Holocaust.
+Crucially, one of the documents depicted the deeds of the Nazis as a 'reflection of bedevilment'.
+86 According to the 'Youth Travel to Israel' survey, such language was in line with the dominant approach to history as taught to young West Germans at school at the time.
+Moreover, this dehistoricised approach of West German visitors to the Holocaust resembled tendencies that were visible in West German youth magazines during the 1960s.
+It is unclear, though, whether these visitors to Israel were influenced by those outlets, as they do not cite them in the available travel reports and autobiographies.